- What does transfer mean?

 The ability to change a major completely depends on the rules governing major changes at the college or university that you will be attending.
 Don't assume this is easy to do.
 In some majors that are impacted, changing your major is discouraged once you arrive at the university.

 The very best way to choose your major is by participating in a career exploration process.
 You are probably becoming educated in order to enjoy a prosperous and interesting life and your work will a big part of that life.
 Along the way to discovering what you want to do with your time and energy, you will get information about the education you need to have in order to do it.
 That is your major.
 Some students also use a sampling method that involves taking GE courses in a number of disciplines to determine which one interests them most.
 One disadvantage of this method is that it can take a long time for such a process of elimination.
 Certainly, if you use this method, it is important to learn what you might do with your major and decide whether any of the possibilities appeal to you.
+Use the career exploration services in the Transfer/Career Center to help you with this process.

 Nearly all CSU and UC campuses provide information about articulation by major at www.assist.org.
 In addition, SDCCD has articulation agreements with many private universities within California and selected private and public colleges and universities nationwide.
+Check with your specific transfer school(s) that you are interested in as early as possible to ensure that you are taking the right courses for your major.
+Each transfer institution has their own, unique preparation courses for each major.

 A minor is a secondary focus of study that you may choose to augment your major for career purposes, for graduate education, or simply out of interest.
 Most minors require 18-24 units to complete.
 Minors are only available for some majors and not all schools offer minors.